rhgrant10/Groupy/docs/pages/quickstart.rst

     The ``SHARE_TOKEN`` is specific to each group's share link.

-The remainder of a :class:`~groupy.object.responses.Group`\ s aattributes cannot be changed.
-Some more important ones are shown below.
+The remainder of a :class:`~groupy.object.responses.Group`\ s attributes cannot be changed.
+Some of the more important attributes are shown below.

 .. code-block:: python